How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

 - Secure third-party mentions that make a category claim or market claim about your company.

-- Link that claim into a broader AI visibility system, including definitions, measurement pages, and supporting evidence.
+- Link that claim into a broader AI visibility system: definitions, measurement pages, supporting evidence, and entity-reinforcing cross-links.

-- Track whether your brand begins appearing in engine outputs for a specific founder-intent query.
+- Track whether your brand begins appearing in engine outputs for specific buyer-intent queries across ChatGPT, Perplexity, and Gemini separately, because each engine has different source preferences.

 That is why earned media's role in AI visibility matters more than most PR teams realize.
 Traditional PR asked, "Did we get coverage?"
 Machine Relations asks, "Did that coverage change machine behavior?"